State Authorization - Distance Learning

 State Authorization Reciprocity Agreements (SARA)

-Saint Louis University is accredited by the Higher Learning Commission of North Central Association of Schools and Colleges.
-The Higher Learning Commission is an institutional accrediting agency recognized by the U.S. Department of Education.
+Saint Louis University is accredited by the Higher Learning Commission (HLC), one of six regional instituational accrediting agencies recognized by the U.S. Department of Education.
 The University is also chartered to operate in Missouri by the Office of the Secretary of State and operates in full compliance with the Missouri Department of Higher Education.

 Saint Louis University strives to provide the highest quality educational experience for all of its students.
 However, if a conflict does arise, in accordance with federal law (see 34 C.F.R., Section 600.9), Saint Louis University identifies the processes by which students may file complaints about the University with each U.S. state governing board or commission that governs University educational activity.
 A list of appropriate state boards/commissions, as well as contact information and links to pertinent websites, is provided here.